 Although lane splitting is not specifically prohibited by Missouri law, it is also not authorized as a safe maneuver.
 Most state laws have similar loopholes regarding the practice: it is not authorized, but is not mentioned within the law.
 Only California has a statue specifically allowing lane splitting, and only then when a rider can perform the maneuver in a "safe and prudent" manner.

 As both an attorney and biker, James Roswold can tell you how a judge and jury will treat you after a motorcycle crash and what factors will help you win your case.
-Click the link on this page to read The Devil’s Advocate: A Biker’s Guide to Accidents & Injuries, for the ups and downs of bike crashes from both sides of the table.
+Contact us online or call us directly at 816.471.5111 to schedule your free consultation.
+You can also get your free guide, The Devil’s Advocate: A Biker’s Guide to Accidents & Injuries, which details the ups and downs of bike crashes from both sides of the table.